 Mushishito-Rukarara Hydropower Project, Rwanda

-- The 5 MW Mushishito–Rukarara Hydropower Project in Rwanda is nearing its final commissioning after nearly two years of SiVEST involvement.
+- The 5 MW Mushishito–Rukarara Hydropower Project in Rwanda has been successfully commissioned.

 - The Project named Rukurara V is a run-of-the-river hydroelectric plant located in the Nyamagabe District of the Southern Province of the Republic of Rwanda in central Africa.